awemorris/PlayfieldEngine/resources/readme.txt

-PicoPico Script
+PicoPicoScript
 ===============

-"PicoPico Script" is a game scripting engine for 2D games.
+"PicoPicoScript" is a game scripting engine for 2D games.

 Contents
 --------